Sam Ryder on taking to Eurovision stage: ‘Just trust in everything’

 “It’s so important that we use the platform of Eurovision to celebrate solidarity and to shine light into darkness.”

+“And yeah, so you get to know everyone, and we’ve been chatting for a while and sharing demos and stuff like that.

+“So watch this space.
+Hopefully, I’d love to do something proper like guitar-heavy Beastie Boys with them, I think that would be sick.”

-He landed at London’s Heathrow Airport on Sunday wearing a pink Kalush Orchestra hat, a celebratory nod to this year’s Ukrainian winners.
+Ryder landed at London’s Heathrow Airport on Sunday wearing a pink Kalush Orchestra hat, a celebratory nod to this year’s winners.

 He told Zoe Ball on her Radio 2 Breakfast Show about what is up next for him, saying: “Absolutely, tons of festivals this year, tour dates just gone up around Europe, I’m sure there’ll be more news for the UK very soon.